-Born in Rouen, France, November 22, 1643.
-Came to Canada in 1666.
-Founded a first settlement near Montreal.
-Led several expeditions on the Great Lakes and the Ohio exploration of the Mississippi River, 1682.
-On July 24, 1684 La Salle sailed from France to establish a colony at the mouth of the Mississippi.
-He landed at Matagorda Bay on February 15, 1685 and there, established Fort St. Louis.
-While on his way to Canada he was murdered near the Trinity River, March 19, 1687.
+Born in Rouen, France, on November 22, 1643, he came to Canada in 1666 and founded the first settlement near Montreal.
+He then led several expeditions on the Great Lakes and the Ohio River and explored the Mississippi River in 1682.
+On July 24, 1684, La Salle sailed from France to establish a colony at the mouth of the Mississippi.
+He landed at Matagorda Bay, Texas, on February 15, 1685, and established Fort St. Louis there.
+While on his way to Canada, he was murdered near the Trinity River on March 19, 1687.

 One of La Salle’s four ships was discovered at the bottom of Matagorda Bay in 1995.
-“La Belle” is one of the most important shipwrecks ever discovered in North America.
+“La Belle” is one of the most significant shipwrecks ever discovered in North America.
 It is currently on display at the Bullock Texas State History Museum.